OpenRefine/OpenRefine/docs/src/operations/key_value_columnize.md

 sidebar_label: Columnize by key/value
 ---

-This operation can be used to reshape a table which contains *key* and *value* columns, such that the contents of the key column become new column names, and the contents of the value column are spread in the new columns.
+This operation can be used to reshape a table which contains *key* and *value* columns, such that the repeating contents in the key column become new column names, and the contents of the value column are spread in the new columns.
 This operation can be invoked from any column menu, via **Transpose** → **Columnize by key/value columns**.

 Overview